Typical Mammalian Cell Bank Characterization Program

 - Mycoplasma PCR

-Note: Isoenzyme Electrophoresis for both MCB and WCB & EPCB
+Note: Isoenzyme Electrophoresis for MCB, WCB and EPCB

 From the banding patterns of the enzymes used, a "process of elimination" is employed to determine the species identity of the cell line.
 Standard isoenzyme analyses include determination of the isoenzyme gel electrophoresis banding pattern for at least three of the following enzymes.